anoma/nspec/docs/arch/node/engines/template_behaviour.juvix.md

     ```
     <!-- --8<-- [end:pseudo-example-auxiliary-code] -->

-Precomputation task results are the results of the precomputation phase.
+Precomputation tasks results are the outcomes generated during the
+precomputation phase.
+These results are used to optimize and prepare the
+engine's state and environment before the main computation begins (by actions).
+The results of these tasks are then utilized by the engine to ensure efficient
+and accurate execution of its functions.

 ### TemplatePrecomputation constructors

-??? quote "TemplatePrecomputationTaskDeleteMessage DeleteMessage"
+??? quote "TemplatePrecomputationEntryDeleteMessage DeleteMessage"

     <!-- --8<-- [start:DeleteMessage] -->
     ```juvix